HMS Telemachus (P321)

 The second HMS Telemachus was a British submarine of the third group of the T class.
-She was built as P321 by Vickers Armstrong, Barrow, and launched on 19 June 1943.
+She was built as P321 by Vickers-Armstrongs, Barrow, and launched on 19 June 1943.
 She served in Far Eastern waters for most of her wartime career, and was responsible for the sinking of the Japanese submarine I-166.
 Following the war she was deployed to Australia to operate with the Royal Australian Navy until 1959.
 She was scrapped in 1961.

 Design and description

 Telemachus was part of group three of the British T-class submarines.
-She was completed by builders Vickers Armstrong at their yard in Barrow in 1943.
+She was completed by builders Vickers-Armstrongs at their yard in Barrow in 1943.
 She was named for Telemachus, a figure in Greek mythology; he was the son of Odysseus and Penelope, and an important character in Homer's Odyssey.

 Service

 Second World War

 Although briefly deployed in British waters, Telemachus served in the Far East for much of her wartime career under the command of Bill King, arriving there to serve with the Eastern Fleet at Colombo in July 1944.
 Later in the same month on 17 July whilst on her first patrol in Far Eastern waters, she sank the Japanese submarine I-166 off the One Fathom Bank in the Strait of Malacca.

 Telemachus sighted the Japanese submarine at 07:08 hours, and fired six torpedoes twelve minutes later at a range of 2300 yd.
 An explosion was heard 94 seconds later from a single torpedo hit.
 I-166s commanding officer and a handful of other crew survived the sinking.
 After this patrol, she transferred to the 8th Submarine Flotilla, based at Fremantle, Western Australia.
 In October 1944 Telemachus dropped intelligence operatives into Japanese held Johore as part of Operation Carpenter.